 AEMO must ensure that at any time there is an industry approved methodology to determine the FCLP validity criteria.

-At any time after the date of determination under paragraph (a) a Market Participant may request AEMO to consider whether one or more of the FCLP validity criteria continues to be met or is appropriate.
+At any time after the date of determination under paragraph (a) a Participant may request AEMO to consider whether one or more of the FCLP validity criteria continues to be met or is appropriate.
 AEMO must consider a request under this paragraph (b) as soon as practicable.

-Subject to paragraph (d) AEMO may from time to time amend the FCLP validity criteria on 10 business days prior notice to Market Participants.
+Subject to paragraph (d) AEMO may from time to time amend the FCLP validity criteria on 10 business days prior notice to Participants.

 AEMO must not amend the FCLP validity criteria without the consent of the Network Operator for the ACTCanberra network section.

-Subject to paragraph (f), AEMO may, on not less than 10 business days’ notice to Market Participants, determine that clauses 7.7.7 and 7.7.8 will cease to be effective on a date determined by AEMO.
+Subject to paragraph (f), AEMO may, on not less than 10 business days’ notice to Participants, determine that clauses 8.6.7 and 8.6.8 will cease to be effective on a date determined by AEMO.

 AEMO may only make a determination under paragraph (e) if in its reasonable opinion one or more of the FCLP validity criteria is no longer met.